-- Escrow amount: typically, 1-2% of purchase price (minimum of $1,000) that’s due to the title company within 3 days of an accepted offer
+Escrow amount: typically, 1-2% of the purchase price (minimum of $1,000) that’s due to the title company within 3 days of an accepted offer

 After we have an accepted offer and are under contract » escrow is delivered to title » you complete your loan application » inspections are completed » any inspection concerns / repairs are addressed » financing documents are gathered and submitted » appraisal is completed » survey of property is completed » file submitted to finance underwriting » clear to close is given » final walkthrough is completed » closing » moving!